bhauman/lein-figwheel/README.md

 Setting `:figwheel { :on-jsload "example.core/reload-hook" }` will
 automagically insert the figwheel client code into your application.
-If you supply `:on-jsload` the name of a function that function will be called after new code gets reloaded.
+If you supply `:on-jsload` the name of a function, that function will be called after new code gets reloaded.

 **If you want to serve the HTML file that will host your application